-Our relief in [CO 14/XX] requires a foreign company to explain the differences between holding CDIs and holding the underlying foreign shares in any Ch 6D disclosure document for an offer to issue CDIs over foreign shares.
+Our relief in [CO 14/827] requires a foreign company to explain the differences between holding CDIs and holding the underlying foreign securities in any Ch 6D disclosure document for an offer to issue CDIs over foreign securities.
 This information is required to be disclosed under the requirements in Ch 6D of the Corporations Act: see Section C.